Lover (album): Marketing

 Lover was released on both digital and physical formats on August 23, 2019, through Republic Records; it was her first album after ending her 12-year contract with Big Machine Records, her first released on streaming from its first week, and the first whose master recording she owned.
 Leading up to the release, Swift was involved in a public dispute over the ownership of her Big Machine Records albums' master recordings.
 In a social media post on June 30, 2019, after Big Machine had been acquired by manager Scooter Braun, Swift accused the label of having neglected her desire to acquire the master recordings and called the deal with Braun, whom she deemed an "incessant, manipulative [bully]", the "worst-case scenario".
 After Lover was released, Swift began implementing her plan to re-record her past albums.

 Swift performed on many televised shows, starting with a performance of "Me!" with Brendon Urie at the 2019 Billboard Music Awards on May 1.
 She again performed the song with Urie on The Voice, and alone on Germany's Next Topmodel, The Graham Norton Show, and the French version of The Voice.
 At the 2019 MTV Video Music Awards, where she won three awards, Swift opened the show with a medley of "You Need to Calm Down" and "Lover".
 Swift later performed Lover songs on BBC Radio 1's Live Lounge, Saturday Night Live, NPR Music's Tiny Desk Concert, the Jingle Bell Ball 2019 in London, and iHeartRadio Z100's Jingle Ball in New York City.
-She also promoted the album on Nippon TV's Sukkiri Morning Show in Tokyo and at the Singles' Day Countdown Gala by Alibaba Group in Shanghai.
+She also promoted the album on Nippon TV's Sukkiri Morning Show in Tokyo, Japan, and held a fan event there. and at the Singles' Day Countdown Gala by Alibaba Group in Shanghai, China.
+She also participated in a Lover-themed fanmeeting event, hosted by Tencent Music and Universal Music China in Guangzhou.

 At the 2019 American Music Awards, at which Swift was honored as the Artist of the Decade, she performed a medley of "The Man", "Lover", and her past singles.
 On May 17, 2020, ABC aired a concert special titled Taylor Swift: City of Lover, which was filmed at her September 2019 one-off concert in Paris.
-Swift planned to embark on a worldwide festival and concert tour titled Lover Fest, which was due to begin in mid-2020 and included four shows in the U.S., ten shows in Europe, and two shows in Brazil.
-It was officially cancelled in February 2021 due to the global COVID-19 pandemic.
+Swift planned to embark on a worldwide festival and concert tour titled Lover Fest, which was due to begin in mid-2020 and included four shows in the United States, ten shows in Europe, and two shows in Brazil.
+It was officially cancelled in February 2021 due to the COVID-19 pandemic.

-On March 17, 2023, ahead of the Eras Tour, Swift made "All of the Girls You Loved Before" available for digital download and streaming, featuring cover artwork from Lover.
-The song, leaked in February 2023, had received attention on social media as an unreleased track from the album.